 Data Audit and Register

 All members of staff have an obligation to report any actual or potential data protection compliance failures (data breach).
-This will be reported to the DPO, investigated and handled as an Internal Non-Conformance as per MMP 204.
+This will be reported to the DPO, investigated and handled as an Internal Non-Conformance.
 This allows us to:

 - Investigate the failure and take remedial steps if necessary,

 - Notify the ICO ideally within 24 hours, but within an absolute maximum of 72 hours, of any compliance failures that are a material breach either in their own right or as part of a pattern of failures.

 Everyone throughout the company must observe and abide by this policy.
 The DPO will monitor and review the policy periodically to ensure compliance.

 We take compliance with this policy very seriously.
 Failure to comply puts both individuals and the organisation at risk.

 The importance of this policy means that failure to comply with any requirement may lead to disciplinary action under our procedures, which may result in dismissal.

 - BMM 100 App A8 – Code of Conduct for Suppliers.

 - MMP 204 – Non-Conformance and Incident Control.